zenparsing/esdown/docs/features.md

 ### Shorthand Properties ###

-You can leave off the property value in an object literal if it's a varialbe name:
+You can leave off the property name in an object literal if the value is a simple variable.

 ```js
 var a = "foo";